Facebook, Twitter – Their Loss Would Be Bitter

 Imagine there’s no Facebook, you don’t even want to try.
 No Tumblr or Twitter, without them some would die.
-Imagine all the people; without the internet… The previous lyric lines a potentially reality-based parody of Imagine by John Lennon.
+Imagine all the people; without the internet… The previous lyric line is a potentially reality-based parody of Imagine by John Lennon.

 The world is perilously unstable in 2012.
 In Egypt, recently elected President Mohammed Mursi and the Muslim Brotherhood share a vision of a single, unified Islamist region.
 As evil tidings swirl around Syria and Bashar al-Assad, the Middle East stands at the precipice of war that could see fulfillment of Biblical prophecies written in Psalm 83, Isaiah 17:1, and Ezekiel 38-39.